alinnman/celestial-navigation/APPDOC.md

 #### Artificial Horizon<a name="artificial_horizon"></a>

 Check this box if you use an **artificial horizon**.
 The altitude value will be divided by 2.
+(An artificial horizon is a simple mirror, often built using a water or mercury surface).

 #### Time<a name="time"></a>

 This is the **time** for the observation.
 It is specified in the ISO 8601 format.
 A valid date string is "2025-04-23 22:33:05+00:00".
 The last part is a timezone specification.
-Use "+00:00" for GMT time.
+Use "+00:00" or "Z" for GMT time.
 Use "-HH:MM" for western timezones, and "+HH:MM" for eastern and specify the difference vs GMT.